 Engineering Information Sessions

-The College of Engineering Information Sessions are offered throughout the summer and fall months on Mondays and Fridays starting June 3, 2016.
+The College of Engineering Information Sessions are offered throughout the summer and fall months on Mondays and Fridays starting in June 2017.
 To schedule your visit, please use Cornell's Plan Your Visit website.
 Our facilities are equipped with a hearing assistance system.
 Please ask for a receiver when you check in.

 Engineering Quad Tours

-Engineering Quad tours are offered only during the summer and fall months based on student availability.
+Engineering Quad tours are offered only during the fall semester based on student availability.
 To schedule your visit, please use Cornell's Plan Your Visit website.
 A self-guided Quad Tour Map is available in the Admissions Office.
 For a PDF of this map, please click here.